DavHau/mach-nix/Readme.md

 #### Configure Providers
 **Providers** allow you to configure the origin for your packages on a granular basis.

-The following 3 providers are available since version 2.0.0:
+The following 3 providers are available:
+  1. **conda**: Provides packages from anaconda.org.
+Those packages can contain binaries.
+Some benefits of anaconda are:
+      - Different build variants for packages
+      - Provides all system dependencies for packages
+      - Good support for aarch64
+  1. **wheel**: Provides all linux compatible wheel releases from pypi.
+If wheels contain binaries, Mach-nix patches them via patchelf to ensure reproducibility.
+Wheels are very quick to install and work quite reliable.
+  1. **sdist**: Provides all setuptools compatible packages from pypi.
+It still uses nix for building, which allows it to be tweaked in a flexible way.
+But in some cases problems can occur, if there is not sufficient information available to determine required system depedencies.
   1. **nixpkgs**: Provides packages directly from nixpkgs without modifying their sources.
-Has only a few versions available, but has a high success rate and all the nix supported features, like `SSE/AVX/FMA` for tensorflow for example.
+Has only a few versions available, Use this provider if you need to tweak individual build parameters, like `SSE/AVX/FMA` for tensorflow for example.
-  2. **sdist**: Provides all package versions available from pypi which support setuptools and builds them via nixpkgs overlays wherever possible to resolve external dependencies.
-It still supports the nixpkgs specific features no matter which package version is selected.
-But chances are higher for a build to fail than with the **nixpkgs** provider.
-  3. **wheel**: Provides all linux compatible wheel releases from pypi.
-Wheels can contain binaries.
-Mach-nix autopatches them to work on nix.
-Wheels are super quick to install and work quite reliable.
-Therefore this provider is preferred by default.

 Mach-nix builds environments by mixing packages from all 3 providers.
 You decide which providers should be preferred for which packages, or which providers shouldn't be used at all.
-The default preferred order of providers is `wheel`, `sdist`, `nixpkgs`.
+The default preferred order of providers is `conda`, `wheel`, `sdist`, `nixpkgs`.

 Providers can be disabled/enabled/preferred like in the following examples:
  - A provider specifier like **`"wheel,sdist,nixpkgs"`** means, that the resolver will first try to satisfy the requirements with candidates from the wheel provider.
 If a resolution is impossible or a package doesn't provide a wheel release, it falls back to sdist/nixpkgs for a minimal number of packages.
 In general it will choose as many packages from wheel as possible, then sdist, then nixpkgs.

- - **`"nixpkgs,sdist"`** means, that `nixpkgs` candidates are preferred, but mach-nix falls back to build from source (sdist). **`wheel`** is not listed and therefore wheels are disabled.
+ - **`"nixpkgs,sdist"`** means, that `nixpkgs` candidates are preferred, but mach-nix falls back to sdist. **`wheel`** is not listed and therefore wheels are disabled.

  A full provider config passed to mach-nix looks like this:
  ```nix